knz/programming-in-c/assignments/6_bloom/README.rst

 Program arguments
 =================

-Your program must accept two positional arguments on the command line:
+Your program must accept multiple positional arguments on the command line:

 - *k*,  the number of hash functions to use;
 - *n*,  the size of the bloom filter.
+- *ks*, `k` number of integers used as parameter for your `k` hash functions.

 Input / output definition
 =========================

-The input items will be provided as separate lines of text on the standard input.
+The input items will be provided as zero or more separate lines of text on the standard input.
 The input can be arbitrarily large: you cannot assume a maximum number of lines in the input.
 Each line of input will contain only printable characters, in particular there will be no nul character in the input.

 ..
 Should we give a limit on line length?
 Or just give them the my_get_line() function from the huffman assignment?